MENU IVY GROVE SURGERY ivy.gs

 What to expect leaflet

-Please be aware that all NHS organisations are as busy as ever, dealing urgent cases as well as prioritising clinical care.
+Please be aware that all NHS organisations are as busy as ever, dealing with urgent cases as well as prioritising clinical care.
 We urge all patients awaiting a hospital appointment or a result to be patient and wait to be contacted by the hospital directly.
 However, if you have a query about any hospital related matter, please contact the hospital directly.

-Expediting your appointment
+Expediting appointment page

-HOSPITAL RESULTS
+HOSPITAL TESTS AND RESULTS

 results image